nsubordin81/deep-reinforcement-learning-p2-double-jointed-arms/README.md

 ### Dependencies

 This task was trained using a python environment with python 3.6

+First step is to clone this repository down to your machine, and from there:

 1. create and activate the python environment:
     * *Linux* or *Mac*: